 Car insurance companies love data.
-The more they know about their customers, the more accurately they can calculate risk and set premiums.
-That’s why so many auto insurers are turning to telematics: the practice of tracking and analyzing driving data via a small electronic device installed in a vehicle.
+The more they know about you, the more accurately they can calculate risk and reduce losses.
+That’s why so many car insurance companies are turning to telematics.

-You’ve probably heard of telematics programs like Progressive Snapshot and Allstate Drivewise.
+You’ve probably heard of telematics programs like Metromile, Progressive Snapshot and Allstate Drivewise.
 What about Travelers IntelliDrive?
 This low-mileage car insurance program works a little differently than its competitors.
-Here’s a closer look at IntelliDrive.
+Here’s a closer look at Travelers IntelliDrive…

 How Does Travelers IntelliDrive Work?

-As of 2014, the IntelliDrive program is only available to drivers in eight states: Alabama, Connecticut, Illinois, Indiana, Maine, Ohio, Oregon and Virginia.
-Also, the device is not compatible with hybrid vehicles, electric vehicles, or certain heavy-duty trucks.
+Currently, the IntelliDrive program is only available to drivers in nine states: Alabama, Connecticut, Illinois, Indiana, Maine, Minnesota, Nevada, Ohio and Virginia.
+Also, the device is not compatible with hybrids, electric vehicles, or certain heavy-duty trucks.

-Privacy is a big concern for customers of car insurance telematics programs.
-With IntelliDrive, the policyholder can see where and when any enrolled vehicle in the policy has been driven, although not in real time.
+Privacy is a big concern for people using telematics programs and Travelers get that.
+With IntelliDrive, you can see where and when any enrolled vehicle in the policy has been driven, although not in real time.
 Travelers says driving information is typically uploaded to the consumer site 20-40 minutes after the vehicle is turned off.

 While Travelers uses only mileage information to calculate your discount, it says it may use the data collected for other purposes: to do research, to prevent fraud and to service your policy.
 Travelers may also provide data to police who are investigating an accident — and, it says, “if we are required to provide data to a third-party, we may use the data for claim purposes.”